NSEL case: MCA's move to take over FTIL board

 On 28 February 2015, even as the MCA had gone ahead with its idea of forced merger, it moved a petition before the Company Law Board, now known as the National Company Law Tribunal (NCLT), to take over the board of FTIL and replace it with government nominated directors.
 FTIL challenged this, too.
 On 30 June 2015, the NCLT barred FTIL from selling its assets which was promptly stayed by the Madras High Court on appeal by FTIL.
 However, on 19 April, the Supreme Court reversed this stay and froze all assets of FTIL barring day to day expenses.

-SFIO Probe

-The Government of India ordered SFIO (Serious Fraud Investigation Office) probe on FTIL and its 18 associates, brokers and defaulters pertaining to irregularities on NSEL.